georgekosmidis/Geko.HttpClientService/README.md

 ### IdentityServer4 Access Token Request Options

-Add the IdentityServer4 Access Token Request Options to your `appsettings.json` (here `ClientCredentialsOptions`):
+Add the IdentityServer4 Access Token Request Options to your `appsettings.json` (the configuration section should always be or end with `ClientCredentialsOptions`):

 ```json
 "SomeClientCredentialsOptions": {